 This collagen supplement uses natural ingredients to create a chocolate flavor, without giving you something with tons of carbs to mess with your ketosis.

-While you do get 11 grams of collagen sourced from cows, it’s not grass-fed cows.
+While you do get 11 grams of collagen sourced from beef, it’s not grass-fed beef.
 For a lot of carnivore dieters, that is a very important factor, so keep that in mind.

 Because the carnivore diet takes such a restrictive approach, there inevitably can be risks of some nutrient deficiencies.

-Your protein intake will certainly not be lacking, but if you ignore certain micronutrients for long enough, you can start to feel generally bad and even develop some more serious health issues.
+Your protein intake will certainly not be lacking from all the beef, but if you ignore certain micronutrients and salt for long enough, you can start to feel generally bad and even develop some more serious health issues.

-The good news is that the above supplements will provide a good solution.
-And if you’re a purist when it comes to the carnivore diet (see the rest of the article here), then I have some options below that you can follow as well.
+The good news is that the above supplements will provide a good solution and eggs contain most vitamins.
+But if you’re a purist when it comes to the carnivore diet (see the rest of the article here), then I have some options below that you can follow as well.

 Unfortunately, most meat doesn’t contain high amounts of magnesium, and even when eating several pounds of meat per day, you can become deficient over time.